 Does processed meat increase the risk of cancer?

 The lack of clarity on the distinction between hazard and risk has led to misleading headlines over the years, sometimes giving the impression that experts contradict each other.
-For example, in 2015, IARC classified processed meat (meat that has been transformed through salting, curing, fermentation smoking, or other processes to enhance flavour or improve preservation7), as a Group 1 carcinogen8 the same group as asbestos and tobacco.
+For example, in 2015, IARC classified processed meat, as a Group 1 carcinogen8 the same group as asbestos and tobacco.
 This means there is convincing evidence that processed meat can cause cancer, according to the hazard characterisation (step 2).
 This led to newspapers stating that processed meat is as bad for you as tobacco.
 Other experts said that this was not the case.
 So, what are their statements based upon?

 The important point is that some media were unaware of the difference between hazard and risk and thus mistook the conclusion of the IARC hazard characterisation for being a full risk assessment.
 WHO has later clarified this misunderstanding7, emphasizing that the IARC classification indicates that there is sufficient evidence to say that processed meat can cause cancer, but that does not mean that processed meat and tobacco are equally dangerous or pose the same risk to health even though they are placed in the same IARC group.
 Taking a hazard characterisation for being a full risk assessment can thus give rise to false conclusions.
 WHO has stated that a safe level of meat has not been found and that risk increases with the amount consumed.
 Many dietary guidelines recommend limiting the amount of red and processed meat, but this is mainly to reduce the intake of fats and sodium.
 However, people who are concerned about cancer could moderate their consumption of red and processed meat.8